QA-Automation-Starter/qa-automation/docs/KNOWN-ISSUES.md

   then `adb` process must be killed.
 * No internet access when running behind a proxy server that uses self-signed certificates

+# Committing directly to main branch cause the build fail due to missing snapshot

+Open a ticket and associated branch, open a PR, then merge it when ready.